Differentiability and Regularization of Parametric Convex Value Functions in Stochastic Multistage Optimization: Parametric Multistage Stochastic Optimization Problems

-However, we wish to avoid this strategy, due to the exponential growth of Stochastic Dynamic Programming's complexity with respect to the dimension of the state space (termed curse of dimensionality: see \cite{bellman1957dp}).
-Therefore, rather than computing a global approximation of the objective function $\Phi$ in Problem~\eqref{eq:parametric_multistage_problem}, we intend to build an efficient first-order oracle, defined as a mapping
+We have chosen not to follow that path, bearing in mind the exponential growth of Stochastic Dynamic Programming's complexity with respect to the dimension of the state space (termed curse of dimensionality: see \cite{bellman1957dp}).